 In 2009, Harry Aslanian, MD, associate director of Endoscopy, performed the world’s first confocal laser endoscopic visualization of the interior of a pancreatic mass, and has done several similar procedures since then on pancreatic cysts.
 While the Food and Drug Administration has already approved its use for gastrointestinal endoscopy, the procedure for the pancreas is still in the clinical trial phase.
 Aslanian mentioned in the Channel 8 interview, “Before, doctors had to perform a biopsy, remove the tissue and wait a day before looking at the results on a microscope.
 Benefits of using confocal microscopy include the ability to act on information in real time, along with more accurate diagnoses and immediate treatment.”

 To contact the Yale Interventional Endoscopy Program, please call 203-785-4138.

-This Article was submitted by Mark Santore, on Thursday, January 16, 2014.
+This article was submitted by Mark Santore on January 16, 2014.